-The WDB GUI 4.1 (on Itanium) does NOT support the following features:
+The WDB GUI 5.5.2 does NOT support the following features on Integrity systems:

 - Fix and continue: Edit sources and have the debugger compile and patch in the changes without restarting the debugged program. - Steplast support for C and C++ in PA: In general, if a function call has arguments which makes further function calls, a simple step command will step into argument evaluation call.
 This new feature, steplast, will step into a function but not into the calls for evaluating arguments.